Spaqin/spaq-in/src/posts/fotn-topcor-s.md

         <img src="../images/topcor/samples/canary.jpg" alt="canary">
     </div>
 </div>

-_Yeah there's a little swirl in these._
+_Yeah there's a little 'Biotar' swirl in these._

 So I will enjoy the weird thing about glass being shaped in specific ways and put in specific places, in that little corner of the hobby.
 Not too much.
 Images come first.